 Toven Stith didn’t have to look very far to find inspiration for his entry in the 2016 MacSales.com video contest — it was just quick phone call away.

-With professional experience and talent up his sleeve, all the LA-based cinematographer needed was a great subject.
+He already posessed the professional experience and talent, so all the LA-based cinematographer needed was a great subject.
 As luck would have it, one of Toven’s long-time creative partners, audio engineer Tyler Parkinson, is a long-time customer of MacSales.com.

 “Tyler called and told me all about how much OWC saved his bacon, time and time again, when computers are having issues or they just need a boost in performance,” Stith said.
 “He raved about the customer service as well.
 It was a no-brainer to simply tell that story.”